-Discharge bankruptcy does not necessarily mean your case is over.
-The court may order the sale of your non-exempt assets to provide money to creditors.
-If you don’t cooperate with the bankruptcy trustee in liquidating those assets, or you committed fraud in obtaining the discharge, the trustee may ask the court to revoke your discharge.
+Though bankruptcy discharges clear away debt, their terms are strict and require that petitioners follow court orders.
+Usually a judge appoints a trustee to make sure the order is followed.
+If you don’t cooperate with the bankruptcy trustee in liquidating personal assets, or you committed fraud in obtaining the discharge, the trustee may ask the court to revoke the order.

-Before you can have your debts discharged, you must go through a long and sometimes tedious process that includes the second stop for financial education.
+Before having your debts discharged, you must embark on a long and sometimes tedious process that includes two financial education courses.

-The first stop is called pre-filing credit counseling, which as the name suggests, must take place before you file for bankruptcy.
+The first is called the pre-filing credit counseling course, which you must take before you file for bankruptcy.

-The second stop in the education process is called pre-discharge bankruptcy education, or better known as “Debtor Education.”
+The second is the pre-discharge bankruptcy education, commonly called “Debtor Education.”

 It includes a mandatory topic called “Coping with unexpected financial crisis.”
 The material must include how to identify alternatives to borrowing when faced with an unanticipated crisis and how to get advice from public and private agencies on dealing with a financial crisis.